rust-lang/rfcs/text/0000-return-type-notation.md

 ## RTN only applies to AFIT and RPITIT methods

-Although conceptually RTN could be used for any trait method, we choose to limits its use to `async fn` and other methods that directly return an `-> impl Future`.
+Although conceptually RTN could be used for any trait method, we choose to limits its use to `async fn` and other methods that directly return an `-> impl Trait`.
 This limitation can be lifted in the future as we gain more experience.

 * RTN may refer to the following examples:
     * `async fn method(&self)`